 - Where and when you eat

 Tours that you plan on your own are typically a lot cheaper than trips planned by tour agencies as well.
 It makes sense because you are not paying someone else to do all the planning for you.
 We have saved as much as 50% on our travel costs just by doing a majority of the planning on our own.
-Now, there will be occasions where you will find some very good deals on tours, but I would look closely at the details of these tours because typically there is some sort of a catch.
+Now, there will be occasions where you will find some very good deals on tours, but I would look closely at the details of these tours because typically there is some sort of catch.

 So there certainly are a lot of positives when it comes to planning your trip completely on your own.
 There are also a lot of trade-offs.
 For one, it is a lot more work for you.
 You have to organize your airport pickup and drop-off, you have to research and book all of your hotel accommodations, you have to organize tour guides when necessary, and so forth.
 It can be an awful lot of work.

-You are also sacrificing some on the safety aspect because you won’t be traveling with a tour.
+You are also sacrificing some on the safety aspect because you won’t be traveling on a tour.
 As I mentioned before, there is some value to traveling with a group from a safety perspective.
 More importantly, there is value to traveling with a tour guide who knows the area very well.
 This is another factor that must be taken into account when planning any trip.
-Below is a summary of the pros and cons for planning your trip completely on your own.
+Below is a summary of the pros and cons of planning your trip completely on your own.

 Instead of planning every detail of your trip, you can plan the major logistical aspects of your trip, then purchase tours at your locations to handle the smaller details.
 This allows you to pick and choose with more flexibility the following aspects of your trip: